Field Rules Overview

 D. Standing Rules

-1. Absolutely no person can fly at the GCF flying site, as a guest or otherwise, without proof of AMA membership on their person.
+1. Absolutely no person can fly at the GCF flying site, as a guest or otherwise, without proof of AMA membership and a FAA Operator's license on their person.

 2. Only the President may represent the GCF to outside entities in verbal or written communication.
 The President has the authority to appoint any club member to represent the club on a specific issue to outside entities.
 No club member is to consult with or to discuss GCF issues with an outside entity without first obtaining approval by vote of the membership at a regular club meeting; or, if urgent, the President’s approval.